jadepd/IntroToR/README.md

 # IntroToR
 R Codes for Introduction to R Programming lectures

-Feel free to download, play with, and redistribute these file.
+Feel free to download, play with, and redistribute these files.

 I would be very happy if people can learn R with the help of my code.